VeronicaBehrens/bioinformaticsCoreManager/projects/README.md

 3. Hi-C to examine 3D genome architecture differences<br>

 Please note that the qPCR-based karyotyping assay detailed in this PDF is no longer relevant.
 I have since developed a custom approach to detect karyotypic abnormalities in hybrid cells using whole genome sequencing data.
 I am happy to supply the code upon request.

+## IsoSeq_pipeline_humanChimpHybridCells
+This directory contains scripts used to prepare long-read PacBio Iso-seq data for differential isoform usage and differential feature inclusion analysis.
+It serves as an example of the type of pipelines I have developed.
+I am happy to supply the code for other pipelines/analyses described in my Cover Letter and Resume upon request.